Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 https://thelincolnite.co.uk/2022/04/daughter-haunted-after-mum-dies-in-spalding-illegal-cigarette-fire/

-attitudes, it would be 'Prohibition' revisited, legislating what couldn't be
+present attitudes, it would be 'Prohibition' revisited, legislating what

-enforced and in the process creating a disrepect for law in general."
+couldn't be enforced and in the process creating a disrepect for law in

 Theology.

-vehicle for drugs.
-Fluoride is a corrosive poison that will produce serious
+drugs.
+Fluoride is a corrosive poison that will produce serious effect

 deplorable."

-to strictly limit the spectrum of acceptable opinion, but allow very lively
+limit the spectrum of acceptable opinion, but allow very lively debate

-debate within that spectrum – even encourage the more critical and dissident
+within that spectrum even encourage the more critical and dissident

-all the time the presuppositions of the system are being reinforced by the
+while all the time the presuppositions of the system are being

 -- Noam Chomsky, "The Common Good", 1998 p19

-potential significance of LSD and other psychedelics for psychiatry and
+significance of LSD and other psychedelics for psychiatry and psychology

 telescope has for astronomy.
 My later experience with psychedelics only

-amplifiers that increase the cathexis (energetic charge) associated with the
+unspecific amplifiers that increase the cathexis (energetic charge)

-mainstream psychiatry and psychology.
-In addition, it offers unique
+and psychology.
+In addition, it offers unique opportunities for healing

-opportunities for healing of emotional and psychosomatic disorders, for positive
+of emotional and psychosomatic disorders, for positive personality

 -- Stanislav Grof

-society.
-Instead of removing the conditions that make people depressed modern
+our own society.
+Instead of removing the conditions that make people

 -- Theodore Kaczynski (The Unabomber)

-was "ashamed" of some things, namely that I became interested in space very
+"ashamed" of some things, namely that I became interested in

-quickly, so that my first books from the library were about the universe.
+space very quickly, so that my first books from the library were about

-secretly borrowed and read.
-In no case I found a conversation partner, I was 9
+and read.
+In no case I found a conversation partner, I was 9 years old.

-years old.
 In the same year I also started dancing in a dance group.
-At the age
+At the age of

 -- Milan Krajnc